amanda-natallie/minesweeper/README.md

 # MineSweeper with React.JS and REDUX

-Welcome to my personal Minesweeper made with typescript and react.
+Welcome to my personal Minesweeper Game made with typescript and react.

 It's made with [React95](https://react95.io/) storybook lib, \
 Using Hooks to optimize the react lifecycle;\